theduckylittle/websdk-foss4g-na-2018/presentation.md

 ## What is this?

 - A gentle introduction to mapping with ES6, React, Redux, Babel and Webpack!
-- The Boundless SDK is a React+Redux FIRST based mapping library.
+- The Boundless SDK is a Redux-driven based mapping library.
 - Can use OpenLayers and Mapbox GL as map renderers.